 Another thing you’ll like about Ghost is that it supports user roles, which means that you can invite your team members to help you manage your blog.

 The platform also has a built-in newsletter builder and analytics tool that tracks newsletter opens and clicks, among other metrics.
-When you publish a post, you can send it in a newsletter as well.
-While there are plenty of newsletter metrics, it would be great if Ghost offered more metrics that aren’t related to newsletters.
+So when you publish a post, you can send it in a newsletter as well.
+While there are plenty of newsletter metrics, it would be great if Ghost offered more metrics.
 To bridge this gap, you can integrate your Ghost blog with Google Analytics (GA4), but for the integration to work, you’ll have to use code injection.

 If you visit Ghost’s integrations page, you’ll see that it features dozens of apps, ranging from e-commerce platforms to writing tools.